subvertnormality/mosaic/README.md

 ##### Fixed note

 Use this trig lock to fix your channel to any midi note.
 The value represents a midi note number.
 The note is _not_ quantised.
 This is useful if you have a drum pattern and you don't want note data to affect the drum sound you're playing on a drum machine.
+This will override any quantised fixed note values or random note values.

 ##### Quantised fixed note

 You can use this trig lock to manually select a note in the currently selected scale at any step.
 The value represents note number, where 0 is the root and higher numbers represent notes in the quantised scale.
 This overrides the note data coming in from the patterns.
+This will override random note values.

+##### Random note

+This trig note introduces an element of random to your selected notes.
+A value of 0 will leave the note unchanged.
+A value of 1 will randomly give your existing note or the note one higher in the scale.
+A value of 2 will randomly give your existing note, the note one higher in your selected scale, or the note one lower.
+A value of 3 will randomly select notes -1, 0, 1 or 2.
+A value of 4 will randomly select notes -2, -1, 0, 1 or 2.
+And so on.
+Use trig locks to really spice things up.
+These can be combined with random two's note trig locks.

+##### Random two's note

+Similar to random note, this trig note introduces an element of random to your selected notes but restricts values to those divisible by two.
+A value of 0 will leave the note unchanged.
+A value of 1 will randomly give your existing note or the note two higher in the scale.
+A value of 2 will randomly give your existing note, the note two higher in your selected scale, or the note two lower.
+A value of 3 will randomly select notes -2, 0, 2 or 4.
+A value of 4 will randomly select notes -4, -2, 0, 2 or 4.
+And so on.
+Use trig locks to really spice things up.
+These can be combined with random note trig locks.

 ### Song editor